|| Dr Earl Maize

 Talk Title: Two Years Orbiting a Comet: The Incredible Experience of Rosetta's Operations

-This presentation will summarize the operational challenges that Rosetta experienced during its two years around a comet’s nucleus: a historical first.
+This presentation has summarized the operational challenges that Rosetta experienced during its two years around a comet’s nucleus: a historical first.
 From the arrival in proximity of the totally unknown nucleus, the initial characterization phase, the complexity of the modeling of the dynamics forces acting on the spacecraft, the difficulties of accurate navigation, through the three epic days of Philae’s operations on the surface, the fight for survival in the period of high activity around perihelion, to the final high risk operations of the close flybys and the spectacular ending with the landing of the mother spacecraft onto the nucleus.

 || Mark Longanbach